 For one, if you sit on the beach and look south, there’s no land between you and Antarctica.
 That’s a really heavy, significant thing to ponder when you’re on the edge of a tiny island far in the north Atlantic.

-The beach, which has become very popular in the last few years, is also near gorgeous basalt stacks (reminiscent of Northern Ireland’s Giant’s Causeway).
+The beach, which has become very popular in the last few years, is also near the gorgeous Reynisdrangar basalt stacks (reminiscent of Northern Ireland’s Giant’s Causeway).

 While I was there, we had a picnic with a local sheep dog who came to visit us.